Falling: an investigation

 guinea and feather demonstration must be intended for reduced pressure.
 All tubes should be checked for cracks and scratches, because these seriously weaken them.

-To help you, watch the clip of a teacher showing the
+To help you, here is a teacher showing the

 What Happens During this Activity